Kiribati family 'terrified' of going home

 Ms Sepuloni said a serious conversation about climate change refugees needed to take place throughout the Pacific.

-Next story in National: TPP opponents get day in court
+Next story in New Zealand: TPP opponents get day in court

 Copyright © 2015, Radio New Zealand